petezh/Reproduction-Deworming/README.md

 Installations of [R](https://cran.r-project.org/mirrors.html) and [Stata **IC**](https://www.stata.com/install-guide/) are required to run the analysis and cleaning scripts.

-The following is a diagram of all inputs and outputs, where "manual" indicates a manual transcription:
+The following is a diagram of all inputs and outputs, where "manual" indicates a manual transcription.
+A [full diagram](https://www.socialsciencereproduction.org/reproductions/4043c95e-0a6a-4acc-b228-4c4abe10b3c4/assessment?step=1) is available on the ACRE platform.

 ```
   Table 1 - KLPS4_E+_earnings_consumption_main_byage.tex